 HouseCalls health care practitioners gather important health information, including which preventive services have been received and which are still needed.
-HouseCalls visits are meant to support and not replace visits to the individual’s own doctor, and results are shared with his or her primary care physician for follow-up and care coordination.
+HouseCalls visits are meant to support and not replace visits to the individual’s own doctor, and can help improve care coordination by sharing information and results for needed follow-up.

 Like Engwall, Frank Chavez also saw his doctor regularly.
 But having received HouseCalls visits in past years, he also appreciated the annual checkup in the privacy of his living room.
 During a visit earlier this year, a HouseCalls nurse practitioner expressed concern about his slow heart rate and encouraged him to see his doctor for more testing right away.
-Chavez took her advice and learned his heart was stopping regularly.
+Working with his health plan, Chavez took her advice, got that appointment and learned his heart was stopping regularly.
 He had a pacemaker installed and credits HouseCalls with giving him “a new lease on life.”

 In 2012, the first year the program was offered to UnitedHealthcare members, the company completed 262,000 HouseCalls visits, and today, more than 5 million people have benefited from the service.

 “Preventive care is so important for maintaining good health as we age,” said Dr. Efrem Castillo, chief medical officer of UnitedHealthcare Medicare & Retirement.
 “The time our nurse practitioners take with each individual patient differentiates HouseCalls and helps us deliver on our commitment to compassionate, quality care.”